-The International Trustee shall be responsible for coordinating, with the other members of the national leadership, the activities of the association's international membership.
-The Associate International Trustee shall be responsible for assisting in the IT in said coordination, specifically by maintaining accurate membership records for international chapters and by disseminating information from the national leadership, action committees, and other sources to the international chapters and members.
-(2002)
+- 1. The International Trustee shall be responsible for coordinating, with the other members of the national leadership, the activities of the association's international membership.
+(2004) - 2.
+The Associate International Trustee shall be responsible for maintaining accurate membership records for international chapters, assisting chapters with fewer than five members in good standing at risk of charter revocation, and disseminating information from the Action Committees and Interest Groups to the international chapters.
+(2004)